WHY ATTEND?

 Missions and visions – tackling the social and commercial determinants of health

-Scarlett McNally, Surgeon, East Sussex Healthcare NHS Trust and President, Medical Women’s Federation
+Scarlett McNally, Surgeon, East Sussex Healthcare NHS Trust and past President, Medical Women’s Federation

 Peter Jones, University College London and the Healthy Low-carbon Transport Hub